OpenIxia/gcp-cloudlens/DEPLOY.md

 3. In CloudLens Manager, create a project

-4. Deploy Google CloudLens Collector instances and configure GCP Packet Mirroring sessions for workloads you want to monitor (tapped VMs)
+4. Deploy CloudLens Collector GCP Compute instances and configure GCP Packet Mirroring sessions for workloads you want to monitor (tapped VMs)

-5. Launch CloudLens agents on compute instances you want to use for monitoring and analysis (tool-hosting VMs) to forward mirrored traffic via encrypted tunnel.
-If your tool doesn’t support CloudLens agent deployment, use one of the CloudLens tunneling options to send mirrored traffic to tool-hosting VMs without additional encryption
+5. Launch CloudLens agents on compute instances you want to use for monitoring and analysis (tool-hosting VMs) to receive mirrored traffic via encrypted tunnels.
+If your tool doesn’t support CloudLens agent deployment, use one of the CloudLens unencrypted tunneling options to forward mirrored traffic to tool-hosting VMs

-6. On the project page, define groups for the instances: instance groups for the tapped VMs, monitoring tool groups for the tool-hosting VMs.
-Connect the instance and monitoring tool groups to each other to create a monitoring policy.
-Configure the connection for the type of traffic you want to send (the connection properties)
+6. On the CloudLens project page, define groups for the instances:
+    Instance groups for the tapped VMs, Monitoring Tool groups for the tool-hosting VMs.
+Connect the Instance and Monitoring Tool groups to each other to create a monitoring policy.
+Configure the connection for the type of traffic you want to send

 ## Deploying CloudLens Manager